We are very excited to announce a great fall fundraiser with the Land Trust’s Business Partner, Portland Pie Company.

 Join BTLT and our conservation neighbors again this year for the Spring Birding Extravaganza!

-Birders of all ages and experience levels are invited to take part in the fifth annual Birding Extravaganza, a free series of birding events sponsored by four conservation organizations in Midcoast Maine.
+Birders of all ages and experience levels are invited to take part in the sixth annual Birding Extravaganza, a free series of birding events sponsored by four conservation organizations in Midcoast Maine.
 Merrymeeting Audubon (MMA), Kennebec Estuary Land Trust, Harpswell Heritage Land Trust, and Brunswick-Topsham Land Trust have collaborated to offer eight opportunities to watch for and learn about a wide range of birds, both seasonal migrants and permanent residents.

 The series is a way to encourage community members to enjoy and learn about the our beautiful natural areas and introduces folks to all of the land trusts’ preserves and trails.
 The protected areas of the three land trusts cover thirteen towns in a region known as a global hotspot for migratory birds.